symblai/symbl-docs/docs/tutorials/trackers/creating-trackers-streaming-api.md

 `confidenceThreshold` | The insights having confidence scores greater than this threshold will be the ones detected for the Conversation.
 `languageCode` | The language-code in BCP-47 format.
 `sampleRateHertz`| The sample-rate of the incoming audio data which is being pushed to Symbl.
-`trackers: { interimResults }`| The interimResults flag tells Symbl to send the tracker results as soon as they are detected.
+`trackers.interimResults`| The interimResults flag tells Symbl to send the tracker results as soon as they are detected.
 If false, the tracker results are detected for the finalized transcription responses.
+`trackers.enableAllTrackers`| The `enableAllTrackers` parameter must be sent to detect all the Trackers.
+The purpose of this flag is to enable detection of all the Trackers created with the Management API that maintains your entities with Symbl at the account level.
 `speaker` | The details of the speaker in this Conversation `userId`| Unique identifier to represent the User.
 `name` | The name of the User.